 Photo Documentation | For social media postings, videos, brochures, slideshows and more, photos are required.
 I have been doing some photo documentation for the Art Center and the slide show below illustrates a few of those images.
 I have also taken the photos of others and used them to create visual presentations as well.

 The Art Center already had a devoted core group of supporters, but in order to retire remaining debt on its new facility and to expand its infrastructure in order to offer more programs for youth and adults year-round, more fundraising and a professional development program for the long-term is required.

 Research regarding prospective underwriters continues, and prospective supporters for programs, capital needs and more in the potential range of $500,000 have been identified and relationship-building is underway.
-Grant proposals are already being submitted, and more in-depth communications with existing supporters and “insiders” are underway.
-We are also investigating ways to enhance the Art Center’s annual membership program with new benefits, to cultivate and better involve members capable of giving more, and we are reaching out to new program partners.
+Grant proposals are being submitted, and more in-depth communications with existing supporters and “insiders” is underway.
+We are also investigating ways to enhance the Art Center’s annual membership program with new benefits (a few partners have been enlisted), to cultivate and better involve members capable of giving more, and we are reaching out to new program partners.

 Looking to the long-term, we have established a relationship with Giving Docs for cost-effective, secure Will making.
 More than half of Americans die without a Will, which throws their families into chaos and tough tax situations often arise as a result.
 By making a Will, one can avoid burdening family, while also supporting charitable organizations like the Port Aransas Art Center.
 We are working on future “campaigns” to help promote planned giving.

-These are some of the things on which I have been working for the Port Aransas Art Center.
-More work is underway!
-If you have questions, use the secure contact form on my website to reach me.
-And as always, consider making a donation today.
-Thank you.
+These are some of the projects on which I have worked for the Port Aransas Art Center.
+If you have questions, use the secure contact form on this website to reach me.
+And as always, consider making a donation to the Port Aransas Art Center today.
+Thank you!